 - Prompt the users to click-through with an actionable CTA.
 It should be in a contrasting color so that it instantly draws the visitor’s attention.

-- Incorporate a live chat feature on your landing pages.
-Doing so would help the subscriber to resolve their concerns right away.
+- Add a live chat feature on your landing pages.
+Doing so helps subscribers resolve their concerns right away.

-Because landingpages are such an important part of your site, always include them in website planning and website redesign considerations.
+Because landingpages are such an important part of your site, always include them in website planning and website design considerations.

 3. Email Landing Pages – landing pages to go together with your emails